 Note: A director or chief administrative officer of a school who receives such a request to disclose information about a student to the juvenile justice system shall, to the extent permitted by federal law, notify the student's parent or guardian by certified mail of the request to disclose information before disclosing the information.
 If the student's parent or guardian notifies the director or chief administrative officer within ten (10) days of receiving the certified notice that the parent or guardian objects to the disclosure, the director or chief administrative officer must not disclose the information.
-The director or chief administrative officer field notice that the parent or guardian.
-The director or chief administrative officer must not disclose the information.
+The director or chief administrative officer for chief administrative officer must not disclose the information.
 The director or chief administrative officer must not disclose the juvenile justice system of the objection.
 If no objection from the parent or guardian is received within fourteen (14) days, the director or chief administrative officer must respond to the data request.